hazymorning/origami_weather/README.md

 <br>

-The card ships with its own animated weather icons.
+The card includes its own animated weather icons.
 Use them by setting `icon: weather` on a button.

-To bring your own, point at a folder of SVGs with `icon_path`.
-Name them after the weather conditions (`sunny.svg`, `rainy.svg`, etc., using the standard [HA condition names](https://www.home-assistant.io/integrations/weather/#condition-mapping)).
-You can set `icon_path` once at the card level so every `icon: weather` button picks it up.
+To use your own, point at a folder of SVGs with `icon_path`.
+Name the files after the weather conditions (`sunny.svg`, `rainy.svg`, etc., using the standard [HA condition names](https://www.home-assistant.io/integrations/weather/#condition-mapping)).
+You can set `icon_path` once at the card level so every `icon: weather` button uses it.

 ```yaml
 # Per button